amelieoller/amelieoller.github.io/_posts/2017-09-25-how_i_built_a_small_ruby_sinatra_web_app_favorite_places.markdown

 Databases can get pretty scary, that’s why we need help talking to them.
 Building our own methods to talk to our database is tedious and not necessary anymore - This is where ORM come in.

 ORM or Object Relational Mapping is the part that sits between your database and your application.
-The convention is to map (or equate) ruby classes with database tables and the instances of those classes with the rows of gthe table.
-ActiveRecord is a Ruby library that does exactly that, it connects classes to relational SQL Databases.
+The convention is to map (or equate) ruby classes with database tables and the instances of those classes with the rows of the table.
+ActiveRecord is a Ruby library that does exactly that - it connects classes to relational SQL Databases.

 So essentially ActiveRecord is an ORM that helps you deal with databases or as [rubyonrails.org](http://guides.rubyonrails.org/active_record_basics.html) explains it: “ActiveRecord is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.”